FeatureBaseDB/slothbot/README.md

-# community-bot
+# SlothBot
-A bot for helping our community keep in touch
+A LLM and FeatureBase driven bot for indexing Discord content and conducting interactions with users.